-Myth #1 - Chiropractors are not real doctors.
+Myths #1 - Chiropractors are not real doctors.

 A chiropractic college grants a D.C. or Doctorate of Chiropractic degree.
-Chiropractors are licensed as health care providers in every U.S. state and countries around the world.
+Chiropractors are licensed as health care providers in every U.S. state and country around the world.
 Both, the chiropractic and medical school curricula are extremely rigorous and virtually identical.
 In fact, chiropractors have more hours of classroom education than their medical counterparts.
 As part of their education, chiropractic students also complete a residency working with real patients in a clinical setting, supervised by licensed doctors of chiropractic.
 Once chiropractic students graduate, they have to pass four sets of national board exams as well as state board exams in the states where they want to practice.

-Just like medical doctors, chiropractors are professionals that are subject to the same type of testing procedures, licensing and monitoring by state and national peer reviewed boards.
+Just like medical doctors, chiropractors are professionals that are subject to the same type of testing procedures, licensing, and monitoring by state and national peer-reviewed boards.
 Federal and state programs, such as Medicare, Medicaid, and Workers' Compensations programs cover chiropractic care, and all federal agencies accept sick-leave certificates signed by doctors of chiropractic.
 Chiropractors are also commissioned as officers in the military.

 The biggest difference between chiropractors and medical doctors lies not in their level of education, but in their preferred method of caring for people.
 Medical doctors are trained in the use of medicines (chemicals that affect your internal biochemistry) and surgery.
 Consequently, if you have a chemical problem, such as diabetes, hypothyroidism, etc., medical doctors can be very helpful.
-However, if your problem is that your spine is mis-aligned or you have soft tissue damage causing pain, there is no chemical in existence that can fix it.
+However, if your problem is that your spine is misaligned or you have soft tissue damage causing pain, there is no chemical in existence that can fix it.
 You need a physical solution to correct a physical problem.
 That is where chiropractic really shines.
-Chiropractors provide physical solutions--adjustments, exercises, stretches, muscle therapy -- to help the body heal from conditions that are physical in origin, such as back pain, muscle spasms, headaches, and poor posture.
+Chiropractors provide physical solutions--adjustments, exercises, stretches, muscle therapy -- to help the body heal from conditions that are physical in origins, such as back pain, muscle spasms, headaches, and poor posture.
 Another distinction is the fact that it is completely appropriate to receive chiropractic care even if you do not have symptoms.
-Unlike standard medical doctors, whom you visit when you have a symptom to be treated, chiropractors in our Chiropractic Clinics offer adjustments to improve spinal alignment and overall well being before symptoms develop.
+Unlike standard medical doctors, whom you visit when you have a symptom to be treated, chiropractors offer adjustments to improve spinal alignment and overall well-being before symptoms develop.

 Myth #2 - Medical doctors don't like chiropractors.